Kazmirchuk/nats-tcl/JsAPI.md

 # JetStream API

 JetStream functionality of NATS can be accessed by creating the `nats::jet_stream` TclOO object.
 Do not create it directly - instead, call the [jet_stream](CoreAPI.md#objectname-jet_stream--timeout-ms--domain-domain) method of your `nats::connection`.
-You can have multiple jet_stream objects created from the same connection, each having its own timeout and domain.
+You can have multiple JS objects created from the same connection, each having its own timeout and domain.

 ## Synopsis